javierbrea/eslint-plugin-boundaries/packages/elements/README.md

 - **`internalPath`** (`string | string[]`): Pattern(s) for the path within the element.
 For file elements, it's the same as `elementPath`; for folder elements, it's relative to the folder.
 - **`isIgnored`** (`boolean`): Whether the element is ignored
 - **`isUnknown`** (`boolean`): Whether the element type is unknown (i.e., doesn't match any descriptor)

+> [!NOTE]
+> All properties in the selector are optional.
+You can also use `null` values in selector to match only elements with `null` values in the corresponding properties.
+In the case of `parent`, setting it to `null` will match elements that have no parents (i.e., top-level elements).
+If `parent` is an object, it will only match elements that have at least one parent, and the first parent (`parents[0]`) matches the specified conditions.

 #### Dependency Selectors